 Photography can be a humbling art and you need to be respectful for the areas you’re allowed in to.
 You get to see life up close and are permitted to capture personal moments like a CCTV camera.
 Like a Greek God your work, name and impact will be remembered for years by someone, somewhere.

 Think of a photo you’ve taken this week.
 It’s nice to look like but easily discarded too.
 It’s not until 5-10 years down the line that the importance of this week’s photo grows.
 The older it is, the more important it is, as the further you are from that moment.

 You’ll never be so glad and grateful for taking up this wonderful hobby as when you find a photo you completely forgot about.
 That rush of nostalgia fills your head with instant memories connected to the picture in a way that nothing else compares.

 Think of another hobby that can fill your heart with emotion quicker than you can blink – I’ll wait…

 If you believe photography is an addiction (a good one), then you’ll agree it can spiral into other things.

 It’s rare to find a creative who only does photography and not another type of art.
 It may be painting, writing, dancing, sculpting or even editing.

-The better you become the more in demand you’ll become, whilst this sounds great if you want to be a professional photographer it can also be an annoyance.
+The better you become as a photographer the more in demand you’ll become.
+Whilst this sounds great, if you want to be a professional photographer it can also be an annoyance.

+There can be the regular ‘would you mind just taking a few quick shots?’ at every birthday or christening your go-to.
 If you don’t mind this then brilliant, otherwise, we have one simple piece of advice for you…

 …if you want to enjoy yourself, leave your camera at home!